edd-ie/Projects/Languages/C++.md

 3. destructor

 ## Rule of 5
-If any one of these five special functions is defined, include definitions for the remaining four.
+If any one of the five special members is defined, include definitions for the remaining four.
 - This can include just declaring them as `default` or `delete` where appropriate, and leaving generation of the implementations to the compiler.
 - For <font color="7cfc00">C++11 and higher</font>.
 - Reference - [The Rule of Zero, Five, or Six](https://www.modernescpp.com/index.php/c-core-guidelines-constructors-assignments-and-desctructors/)